Say You Love Me (Fleetwood Mac song): Reception

 Billboard praised McVie's singing, noting the "easy" guitar playing, and the "good, catchy bridge."
 Cash Box said that "it’s an intelligent and commercial single...the music seems to flow, in mid-tempo rock rhythm; the song has a fat sound" and that "the vocals are distinctive."
-Record World said that "Christine McVie takes he lead this time and belts out a gutty vocal which is underpinned by chiming guitars and a banjo."
+Record World said that "Christine McVie takes the lead this time and belts out a gutty vocal which is underpinned by chiming guitars and a banjo."